-The R 1100 R also meets the strictest demands in terms of riding safety and environmental compatibility and is available as an option with BMW's second-generation ABS as well a fully controlled catalytic converter.
+The R 1100 R also meets the strictest demands in terms of riding safety and environmental compatibility and is available as an option with BMW's second-generation ABS anti-lock brakes as well a fully controlled catalytic converter.
+As of autumn 1995, the catalytic converter is also retrofittable.